tigerxu/SnakemakeATACSeq/README.md

 The configuration files and raw data related to a test running of the workflow are deposited in this respository, as well as the final resulting report file and some intermediate processing files for a reproducible goal.

-The resulting report file is [ATACseq_report.html](https://github.com/tigerxu/SnakemakeATACSeq/blob/main/example/result/ATACseq_report.html) under the directory 'result'.
+The resulting report file is [ATACseq_report.html](https://github.com/tigerxu/SnakemakeATACSeq/blob/main/example/result/ATACseq_report.html) under the directory **'result'**.

 The framework plot of the program running is shown below